Royal Jetty Opening

 We celebrated the completion of the first phase in our ‘Building a Future’ project and was a day to remember!

-To find out more about the next phase of our project - building our new HQ in 2019 - please see here : Building a Future
+To find out more about the next phase of our project - opening our new HQ in 2021 - please see here : Building a Future

 “It was a great honour to welcome The Duke of Kent, to our group and we would like to thank him officially opening our new jetties.